fauve-/greenthreads_on_a_summers_day/Readme.md

 ###stuff to do l8r:
-figure out if the scheduler should await all routines before exiting the program maybe implement channels allow multiple worker threads to execute greenthreads (rofl good luck)
+-figure out if the scheduler should await all routines before exiting the program

+-maybe implement channels

+-allow multiple worker threads to execute greenthreads (rofl good luck)